 High-Yield Savings vs. CDs

+Aside from that, you have limited access to the money in a CD.
+If you need to withdraw money before a CD matures, you’ll likely have to pay an early withdrawal penalty.
+This penalty can be equivalent to some or all of the interest earned.
 So, unless you’re positive you won’t need your money for a while (or are looking for a reason to lock it up), we’d recommend high-yield savings accounts instead.

 High-Yield Savings vs. Money Market Funds & Accounts

+A money market account or money market fund is another possibility for saving.
 Rather than simply earning interest from your bank, money market funds and accounts invest in highly-liquid, low-risk instruments such as CDs and U.S. Treasuries.

 - Money market accounts generally come with slightly higher returns than high-yield savings accounts, and, like most savings accounts, are insured by the FDIC for up to $250,000.